COVID-19 Vaccine

 The NHS will contact you if you’re eligible for the COVID-19 vaccine.

-• Be contacted to get vaccinated at a local service, such as your GP Surgery
+You may be also contacted about getting vaccinated at a local service, such as your GP Surgery.

 Extra doses of the COVID-19 vaccine